Comparison · Privacy-friendly web analytics

 Plausible Analytics

-A digest of yesterday's stats: pageviews, top sources, top pages.
-Useful for tracking, less useful for deciding what to do.
+A digest of yesterday's stats: pageviews, top sources, top pages, in a compact report format.

 Self-hosting